04

 Its Second Empire style makes you feel like traveling back in time.
 This is also the perfect place to stay if you’re about to propose!!
 The small cupola that towers from the mansion’s roof provides you with a spectacular 360° view over Charleston and makes for the perfect spot for watching the sunset.

-The great news is that Canon Park is located slightly north of the museum and makes a great addition to the Greek accents.
+The great news is that Canon Park is located slightly north-west of the college and makes a great addition.
 Looking at it the first time it might appear as some kind of amphitheater or stage.
+The Greek columns are remains of the old Thomson Auditorium following a fire.
+The park has plenty of trees flanking the ruins providing more variety.

 Canon Park is just around the corner